YUMNAWARIS/YUMNAWARIS/README.md

 ## 👩‍💻 About Me

 🎯 I’m a passionate Software Engineer (Level II at [Payengine](https://www.linkedin.com/company/payengine/)) with a drive for building scalable systems and learning by doing.
-🌱 Currently making a career shift into **Machine Learning & AI**, powered by a deep curiosity and long-term vision.
+🌱 Currently having an interest in learning **Machine Learning & AI**, powered by a deep curiosity and long-term vision.
-🚀 My 2025 goal: Become a **Level I Machine Learning Engineer** and build a strong portfolio of ML projects, InshaAllah.

 ---